About

 Founder

 Joel Szabat is the founder of the International Leadership Foundation (ILF).
 Joel founded ILF in California and led it to Washington, D.C. in 2001.
-The son of an immigrant, Joel believes that APAs and other immigrants are key to America’s future.
+The son of an immigrant, Joel believes that AAPIs and other immigrants are key to America’s future.
 In developing leadership potential and civic appreciation in the next generation of Asian Pacific Americans we are helping all Americans.

 Joel graduated from Georgetown University and earned an MBA from Harvard Business School.
 Joel served as a Captain in the United States Army during the Cold War, commanding tank units patrolling the East-West German border.
 After receiving his MBA, Joel was a management consultant in the private sector specializing in transportation issues.
 Joel is married to Chinese-American activist Chiling Tong, the National ACE President & Chief Executive Officer and ILF Founding President.